Dr Giorgia Aiello

 - PI, “Globalization, Visual Communication, Difference”.
 Marie Curie International Reintegration Grant, European Commission’s Seventh Framework Programme (FP7-PEOPLE-2010-RG), grant agreement no. 277039.
 Total award €100,000.
 2011 – 2015.

-- Research team member of “MeCoDEM – Media, Conflict and Democratisation” (PI: Professor Katrin Voltmer), a project that investigates the role of traditional media and ICTs in conflicts that accompany and follow transitions from authoritarian rule to more democratic forms of government in Egypt, Kenya, Serbia and South Africa (funded by the European Union’s Seventh Framework Programme).
-Working with political communication scholars on the role and significance of images and expressive practices in protest and activism.
-2015 – present.
+- Research team member of “MeCoDEM – Media, Conflict and Democratisation” (PI: Professor Katrin Voltmer), a project that investigated the role of traditional media and ICTs in conflicts that accompany and follow transitions from authoritarian rule to more democratic forms of government in Egypt, Kenya, Serbia and South Africa (funded by the European Union’s Seventh Framework Programme).
+Worked with political communication scholars on the role and significance of images and expressive practices in protest and activism.
+2015 – 2017.

 - Project advisory board member and research article co-author in “Seeing Data: Are good big data visualisations possible?”
-(PI: Professor Helen Kennedy), a project that examines the increasing significance of visual representations of data in everyday life and aims to understand how people make sense of data visualisations (funded by AHRC Big Data Scheme).
-Working with sociologists and digital media scholars on social semiotic approaches to data visualisations.
-2014 – present.
+(PI: Professor Helen Kennedy), a project that examined the increasing significance of visual representations of data in everyday life and aims to understand how people make sense of data visualisations (funded by AHRC Big Data Scheme).
+Worked with sociologists and digital media scholars on social semiotic approaches to data visualisations.
+2014 – 2016.

 Editorial Board Member, Social Semiotics